Medical Negligence Solicitors

 Can I change solicitors?

-Our Clinical Negligence team regularly receive calls from clients who have instructed other law firms asking the question – can I change my solicitor?
+Our medical negligence team regularly receives calls from clients who have instructed other law firms, asking, “Can I change my solicitor?”

 Contact our Medical Negligence Solicitors Today